UPDATE: This web hosting services post was first published on 28 September 2018 and updated on 30 June 2021.

-To explain the concept of web hosting, we are going to relate it to a common analogy in which the internet is like one large country.
+To explain the concept of web hosting services, we are going to relate it to a common analogy in which the internet is like one large country.

 - Each website must have its own plot of land in that virtual country.

-- Every plot has an address, so others can find it.
+- Every plot has an address, so others can find it easily.

-- These plots exist on various web servers, most owned by web hosting companies.
+- These plots exist on various web servers, most owned by web hosting companies like GoDaddy.